KirstenLangendorf/load_clinical_trials_gov/README.md

 All following text belongs to the template README.md.
 Cut here when you create a new template ✂---------------------------------

-# Template Data loader
+# ClinicalTrial.gov Data loader

-This script loads data X and Y from source Z into the neo4j based covidgraph
+This script loads data from StudyFields from ClinicalTrials.gov (https://clinicaltrials.gov/api/gui/home) into the neo4j based covidgraph

 Maintainer: {You}[https://github.com/{YourGitHub.Com-id}]